Proxy Mode

 - In the LockLLM dashboard, go to API Keys section

-- Copy your LockLLM API key (starts with
+- Copy your LockLLM API key

-llm_) - You'll use this to authenticate proxy requests (not your provider key!)
+- You'll use this to authenticate proxy requests (not your provider key!)

 Link to section: Step 3: Update Your CodeStep 3: Update Your Code